Hurricane Milton Response

 |0

-This work, Hurricane Milton Response, by SGT Jalen Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hurricane Milton Response [Image 5 of 5], by PFC Eli Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.